 Include strong action verbs

-To make your medical assistant cover letter more effective, use strong action verbs that describe what you are responsible for doing.
+To make your cover letter more effective, use strong action verbs that describe what you are responsible for doing.
 Action verbs are simply words that describe what you can do or what you did.
 For example, a strong action verb would be “conducted” when describing something that involved blood tests or bodily fluids.
 Other action verbs that you may consider using include: adapted, contributed, solved, enhanced, managed, etc., to help your cover letter showcase your accomplishments and capture the hiring manager’s attention.

 Relate the letter with the job post